Leah Farrell-Carnahan, PhD

 Facilities accessible by clients of all mobility levels: Yes

-I am a licensed clinical psychologist also with a masters degree in health education.
-I earned my PhD from Virginia Tech, a leading cognitive behavioral training program.
-As part of my training, I completed a clinical internship at the McGuire Veterans Affairs Medical Center (VAMC) in Richmond, Virginia and a post-doctoral research fellowship at the University of Virginia Center for Addiction Research and Technology in Charlottesville, Virginia.
-I have been working in private practice helping people with OCD and OCD-related disorders since 2009.
+I am a licensed clinical psychologist also with a masters in health education.
+I earned my PhD from Virginia Tech, a leading cognitive behavioral program.
+I completed a clinical internship at the McGuire Veterans Affairs Medical Center (VAMC) in Richmond, Virginia and a post-doctoral research fellowship at the University of Virginia Center for Addiction Research and Technology in Charlottesville, Virginia.
+I have been working in private practice helping people with OCD and OCD-related disorders since 2009 and relocated to Atlanta in 2019.
 I have published peer-reviewed research articles, written self-help books, and co-created web-based treatments.

 I welcome people of all races, ethnicities, national identifies, creeds, religions, genders, sex, and sexual orientation into my practice.
 To the extent these factors are relevant to recovery from OCD, we integrate discussion as appropriate.